Kallibek/designing-hr-database/readme.md

 ---

 ### DDL Implementation
-The database creation is based on the provided DDL scripts (`create_tables.sql`), which create the following tables:
+The database creation is based on the provided DDL scripts [create_tables.sql](sql/create_tables.sql), which create the following tables:
 - **department**
 - **job** (includes the sensitive salary field)
 - **location**